this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 source.subscribe(value => console.log(value));
 ```

-Despite the values of two streams are generated at different times, we managed to combine them into a single value, which allows us to handle values from two different streams simultaneously. **combineLatest** allows us to combine as many `Observables` as we want, not just two.
+Despite the values of these two streams are generated at different times, we manage to combine them into a single value which allows us to handle values from two different streams simultaneously. **combineLatest** allows us to combine as many `Observables` as we want, not just two.

 ## **withLatestFrom()**